multiscale/muscle3/docs/source/uncertainty_quantification.rst

 Second, we can see the beginnings of a library of reusable components.
-The round-robin load balancer shown here is completely model-agnostic, and in a future version of MUSCLE 3 will become a built-in standard component for general use.
+The round-robin load balancer shown here is completely model-agnostic, and in a future version of MUSCLE3 will become a built-in standard component for general use.
 There are other such components that can be made, such as the duplication mapper that MUSCLE 2 already has.
 With a small extension to MUSCLE, the ``qmc`` component here can also be made generic and model-agnostic.
 While some